sarettak/3DCityReconstructionFromOSM/README.md

 ```

 in which:
-* '''./city/cities_geojson/name''' specifies the path to the GeoJSON file(s) of the desired city to reconstruct (identified by 'name')
+* `./city/cities_geojson/name` specifies the path to the GeoJSON file(s) of the desired city to reconstruct (identified by `name`)
-* '''./tests/name/name.json''' defines the path for saving the scene in a format understandable by Yocto/GL library
+* `./tests/name/name.json` defines the path for saving the scene in a format understandable by Yocto/GL library

 #### Example
 ```